YarielInfante/ip-blocker/README.md

 Here you will find the program compiled as parser.jar.

+Here we use Spring batch framework to accomplish our goal of loading a really big web server log and analyze its data.
+In this case determine what IP address to block.

 application.properties file has the program default configuration parameters that are:

 connection string.
 Here it uses a database named "wallethub" with